Table of Contents

-All the information presented by these tools suffered from a delay that could cause traders who solely rely on them to miss the bigger picture of the market.
+All the information presented by technical tools suffered from a delay that could cause traders who solely rely on them to miss the bigger picture of the market.

-Price indicators solves this lag problem as it’s the only indicator that’s real time.
+Price indicators solve this lag problem as it’s the only indicator that’s real-time.
 It’s unfiltered, unprocessed, without delay.
 You see the price as it unfolds, giving you the most up to date tool in your analysis toolbox.

 A stock trader who reads price indicators, speaks the same language as a forex trader who reads them as well.